zalacer/projects-tn/README.md

 **UniversalToString** is a Java class with a static universalToString method that works for all Java classes including those with cyclic dependendies.
 Any Java class's toString method can be configured simply to return universalToString(this).
-It's been tested with arrays, collections, enums, maps and user defined classes.
+It's been tested with arrays, collections, enums, maps and custom classes.

+**DijkstrasAlgorithm** is a Java implementation of Dijkstra's shortest paths algorithm using a metaphor of a network of cities connected by roads.

 **Java8StreamTest** consists of two Java8 main classes, one for performance testing of IntStream
     and the other to test performance of the imperative for loop.
 First build the project with